-Proposals for new tourist accommodation and facilities, including extensions to existing tourist accommodation and facilities, within the countryside, will be permitted provided that all the following criteria are met:
+Proposals for new tourist accommodation and facilities, including extensions to existing tourist accommodation and facilities, within the countryside, will be permitted provided that all the following criteria are met;

 - a.
-The demand for the development has been clearly demonstrated - Large scale proposals are connected to and associated with existing facilities or located at a site that relates well to defined settlements in the area and are accessible to adequate public transport, cycling and walking links - c.
-They would not materially adversely affect the character, appearance and amenity of the surrounding area, any heritage assets and their setting, and should be well screened
+The demand for the development has been clearly demonstrated - b.
+Large scale Pproposals are connected to and associated with existing facilities or located at a site that relates well to defined settlements in the area and are accessible to adequate public transport, cycling and walking links - c.
+They would not materially adversely affect the character, appearance and amenity of the surrounding area, any heritage assets and their setting, and should be well screened - d.

-- d.
 Appropriate, convenient and safe vehicular access can be gained to/from the public highway and appropriate parking is provided - e.
-They will be served by adequate water, sewerage and waste storage and disposal systems - f.
+They would not use the best and most versatile agricultural land(MM17) - f.
+They will be served by adequate water, sewerage and waste storage and disposal systems - g.
 They will include a high quality landscaping scheme.